sotiraslab/earnest_nmf_tau_staging/README.md

 - R (4.2.0)
 - MATLAB (2022b)

-Specific packages required for R and Python are provided in the `requirements_python.txt` and `requirements_r.txt` files.
+The [requirements](https://github.com/sotiraslab/nmf_tau/tree/main/figures) documents specific required packages and helper scripts for installing them.
+Specifically, use `install_requirements.sh` to install all necessary R & Python packages (these are documented in `requirements_r.txt` and `requirements_python.txt`, respectively).

+MATLAB scripts do not require any specific packages/add-ons.
+All necessary MATLAB code files should be included in this repository.

 BASH scripts are also used for stitching together other scripts.